HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 }
 ```

 *Important note:* The order of the cases are important.
-For the sake of clarity, this will never log any special number, because it will match the "others" pattern first.
+For the sake of clarity, the following code will never log any special number, because it will match the "others" pattern first.
-Luckily, if we do write this, Haxe will give a compiler warning "This case is unused", since it knows it will never match our special numbers.
+Luckily, if we do write such [useless cases](https://haxe.org/manual/lf-pattern-matching-unused.html), Haxe will give a compiler warning "This case is unused", since it knows it will never match our special numbers.

 ```haxe
 for (value in 0...10) {